Play Details

 Synopsis

-In a Central American nation on the brink of crisis, Englishwoman Mrs Tennant goes missing, presumed murdered.
+In a nation teetering on the brink of crisis, Englishwoman Mrs Tennant goes missing, presumed murdered.
 Bill Jenkins, a former British foreign correspondent, arrives to unravel the mystery.
-Along the way, he reconnects with past colleagues, including a protégé and the American Ambassador, while encountering locals – a priest, an Indigenous woman, and a businessman.
+As Jenkins delves deeper, he reconnects with past colleagues, including a protégé and the American Ambassador, while also encountering locals such as a priest, an Indigenous woman, and a businessman.

 What our readers say